Farmhouse apartments with pool & view

 Apartments #2, #3, #4 and #5 have one bedroom with double bed, its own kitchen, its private bathroom and private outdoor garden area (BBQ available).
 A double sofa-bed in the living room of #2, #3 and #5 can be added, to sleep other 1/2 persons comfortably.
 It is ideal for two persons, or a couple with 2 children.
 Apt#6 has 2 bedrooms and can sleep up to 6 persons: it is ideal for two couples.
 Apt#7 is a separate house, the former hayloft of the farm: it has a large private terrace with the best view on the valley.

-More, you will have access to the shared areas: a TV room with sofas (apt#1), a large lawn terrace with view, and the swimming pool with umbrellas and sunbeds, in the garden with roses.
+More, you will have access to the shared areas: a TV room with sofas (apt#1) and WI-FI free area, a large lawn terrace with view, and the swimming pool with umbrellas and sunbeds, in the garden with roses.

 Podere Casarotta, because of its privileged position, offers a perfect balance between rest&relaxation and the chance to move around and visit hundreds of interesting places: the house is secluded, quiet and peaceful, but at the same time it's near to local town and villages (the nearest shopping point is Castelfranco di Sopra, just 4kms away!) and the A1 motorway is just at a 10 minutes drive.